-If you are like most business owners, inventory makes up a significant portion of your operating expenses.
+If you are like many small business owners, inventory makes up a significant portion of your operating expenses.
 Effective inventory management is essential when trying to avoid costly errors like ordering items in excess volume, missing stock, and managing inefficiencies.

 Below are a few common inventory management issues and some suggestions on how to correct them.